 Put others front and center

-6. Thank police officers, firefighters, and first responders—either in person or by sending a card—because you really do appreciate their hard work and dedication.
+6. Thank police officers, firefighters, and first responders—either with a smile and wave in person or by sending a card—because you really do appreciate their hard work and dedication.

 11. Rake the lawn or shovel snow for a neighbor—but do not accept payment for it.

-12. Hand out carnations or thinking-of-you cards to sick children in the hospital or patients at a long-term care facility.
+12. Send drawings or thinking-of-you cards to sick children in the hospital or patients at a long-term care facility.

-13. Drop off cards and carnations for the attendants and nurses too.
+13. Send cards and drawings for the attendants and nurses too.

 14. Send a caring text, email, or family selfie to someone who needs an instant cheerer-upper.